 Another thing my pregnant self couldn’t partake in — but very much wanted to — was this bungee bouncy giant trampoline pictured below.
 You should have seen the kids and adults doing quadruple backflips on it!

 So where should one rest one’s head whilst frolicking around Mont Tremblant?
-Our family stayed in the famed Fairmont Tremblant hotel (click for rates and availability) and greatly enjoyed it, from the plush, family-friendly rooms, to the inviting swimming pools.
+Our family stayed in the famed (affiliate link) Fairmont Tremblant hotel (click for rates and availability) and greatly enjoyed it, from the plush, family-friendly rooms, to the inviting swimming pools.

 A note, now, on the architecture of Mont Tremblant’s village.
 You’ll note that the colors and shapes of the buildings are extremely playful and fun, to an extent that is rarely seen, right?
 Well, the idea of the design is to echo the style of gorgeous Old Quebec City, but amplify the colors and sweetness for an almost fantasy-land feel.